Extremist Groups Are Joining Forces In The Wake Of Capitol Riots, Report Says

 As The Inquisitr reported, some extremist groups have also been linked to law enforcement.
 Enrique Tarrio, the current leader of the Proud Boys, was recently reported to have been an informant for law enforcement until 2014.
 Elsewhere, reporting claimed that Patriot Prayer leader Joey Gibson coordinated with a police lieutenant to determine the activities of left-wing militant group Antifa amid street fights.

-The Chicago police department also previously probes Officer Robert Bakker’s purported connection to Proud Boys, including evidence of organizing meet-ups and coordination with members.
+The Chicago police department also previously probed Officer Robert Bakker's purported connection to the Proud Boys, including evidence of organizing meet-ups and coordination with members.